tstillwell/appengine_multiblog/README.md

 App Engine's default data storage option is Google Cloud Datastore.

+Cloud datastore is a managed NoSQL database it **is not a relational database**.

 Access to the Datastore is facilitated using the Python NDB client library.

 Data queries for the app are made using
-GQL, a SQL like language used for Cloud Datastore.
+GQL, a SQL-like language used for Cloud Datastore.

 For more info on Datastore see http://cloud.google.com/appengine/docs/standard/python/datastore/